veprbl/mysqlpp/README-Visual-C++.txt

     v2 series, but a feature we added in MySQL++ v3.0 crashes the compiler, so we had to remove support for it entirely.
 You don't need to change anything to use MySQL++ v3 with Visual C++ 2003.
-    The SSQLS parts of the library and the examples simply disable themselves when built with Visual C++ 2003.
+    The SSQLS parts of the library simply don't get built when you use this compiler.

     Older versions of Visual C++ are basically hopeless when it comes to having sufficient support for Standard C++ to build MySQL++.